danielbdias/danielbdias/README.md

 I am a software engineer at [Kubeshop](https://kubeshop.io/), a maintainer of [Tracetest](https://github.com/kubeshop/tracetest), and a doctorate candidate at [University of São Paulo](https://www.ime.usp.br/en/home/).

 - 🙋‍♂️ I am a technology-focused generalist developer who works with Dev Tools and AI, located in Foz do Iguaçú, Paraná, Brazil.
-(Closer the [Iguazu Falls](https://en.wikipedia.org/wiki/Iguazu_Falls))
+(Closer to the [Iguazu Falls](https://en.wikipedia.org/wiki/Iguazu_Falls))
 - ⚙ My main languages are **Go**, **Python**, **Ruby**, and **Javascript**.
 - 🌐 My [personal website](https://www.dbdias.com/) is https://www.dbdias.com/.